 Physical Therapy Guide to Hyperkyphosis (Humpback)

 Hyperkyphosis is a spinal deformity causing a forward-curved posture of the upper back (thoracic spine).
-Posture is the characteristic way you position your body; posture changes many times throughout the day due to a variety of factors, including what you are doing and how long you have been doing it.
-Sometimes, however, a person's posture can cause the thoracic curvature to become excessive and stiff, making it difficult to change.
-Such is the case with hyperkyphosis (sometimes called "humpback," "round back," or "dowager’s hump").
-This condition can affect people of all ages, but the thoracic curvature most often begins to increase in people over 40 and continues with advancing age.
-It is believed that 20% to 40% of older adults — both men and women — will develop hyperkyphosis.
-Physical therapists work with people with hyperkyphosis to address functional limitations.
+Posture is the way you position your body.
+Posture changes throughout the day depending on what you are doing and how long you have been doing it.
+Sometimes, a person's posture can cause the upper back curvature to become excessive and stiff.
+When this happens, it can be difficult to reverse.
+Sometimes called "humpback," "round back," or "dowager’s hump,” this condition can occur at any age.
+Most often, the curvature begins to increase in people over age 40 and continues as they age.
+Around 20% to 40% of older adults — both men and women — will develop the condition.
+Physical therapists help people with hyperkyphosis:

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.

 What Is Hyperkyphosis?

 Hyperkyphosis is a spinal deformity.
 It occurs when the natural forward-curving shape of the upper back becomes extreme.
 It leads to rounded shoulders with a head-forward posture (where the head and neck are forward of the trunk).
 People with this condition often have difficulty standing up straight.
 A worsening curvature increases the risk of health problems.
 These can include back and neck pain, spinal fractures, breathing difficulties, and falls.